What is the meaning of welding process?

-- Such an arrangement is called D.C. straight polarity (DCSP).
+- Such a meeting is named D.C. straight polarity.

 What is a Heat affected zone?

-- In the arc welding process, a great amount of heat output takes place resulting in the formation of a molten pool in the arc area.
+- In the arc welding process, a good amount of warmth output takes place leading to the formation of a molten pool within the arc area.

-- The heat is also conducted into the vicinity of the joint on either side.
+- The heat is additionally conducted into the vicinity of the joint on either side.

-- The temperature of the material on both sides of the weld bead may not be as high as the melting point of the metal, but, is very close to it.
+- The temperature of the material on either side of the weld bead might not be as high because the freezing point of the metal, but, is incredibly near it.

-- As we move away from the joint or weld bead, the metal may be heated to lesser temperatures.
+- As we move off from the joint or weld bead, the metal is also heated to lesser temperatures.

-- As the electrode travels over the joint and moves away, the heated metal cools as quickly as it was heated.
+- As the electrode travels over the joint and moves away, the heated metal cools as quickly because it was heated.

-- If steel is being welded, this heating and quick cooling may result in the formation of martensitic and other structure which may be prone to cracking and hardness.
+- If steel is being welded, this heating and quick cooling may end in the formation of martensitic and other structure which can be at risk of cracking.